What is Void Marriage

 4. That the respondent was pregnant by some other person other than the petitioner.

-Note: The children born out of void and voidable marriages are legitimate, and in no case status of the child can be questioned.
-(Section 16 of Hindu Marriage Act)
+Note: The children born out of a void and voidable marriages are legitimate, and in no case status of the child can be questioned.
+(Section 16 of the Hindu Marriage Act)

 “Sapinda Relationship” with reference to any person extends as far as the third generation (inclusive) in the line of ascent through the mother, and the fifth (inclusive) in the line of ascent through the father, the line being traced upward in each case from the person concerned, who is to be counted as the first generation.